 Neal A. Sarkar focuses on all types of complex commercial litigation in state and federal court.
 He also has experience with internal and government investigations, including proceedings before the Securities and Exchange Commission and the Department of State.
 He has advised clients on global commercial compliance risks associated with mergers, acquisitions and asset sales and is familiar with the FCPA, trade sanctions, and other applicable laws.

-He was named on the 2018 Texas Rising Stars list for his excellence in business litigation.
+He was named on the 2018 and 2019 Texas Rising Stars lists for his excellence in business litigation.
 Rising Stars, a list compiled by Thomson Reuters’ Texas Super Lawyers, honors leading attorneys age 40 and younger and those who have been in practice no more than 10 years.

 Mr. Sarkar has devoted numerous hours to pro bono clients.
 His pro bono work has included representing prisoners in civil rights proceedings, victims of abuse in domestic violence proceedings, and recent immigrants with the citizenship process.
 Mr. Sarkar also volunteered abroad in Lucknow, India, where he helped handle legal issues for rural villagers.

 AZA Associate Neal Sarkar Named 2019 Outstanding Young Lawyer in Houston

 Ten AZA Lawyers Earn 2019 Texas Rising Stars Accolades

 Fourteen AZA Lawyers Earn 2018 Texas Rising Stars Accolades

 AZA Obtains Judgment for Apache Corp. in Fraud Suit

 National Oilwell Varco Summary Judgment Win Affirmed by U.S. Circuit Court

 Texas Supreme Court to Decide NOV Defendant’s Right to Hear Evidence in Trade Secret Dispute